 Having said that, you should understand a sign-in account serves as a security measure to prevent others from directly logging into your computer without your approval.
 Nevertheless, there are advantages of using your system without password, like in the case you forget your password and it reduces the time it takes to input the password before signing into your system.
 But, the risk of not having a password in a system outweigh the need of having one.

 If you are ready to remove your Windows log-in account this rudimentary step-by-step process will be useful to you in doing that.

 Image showing Windows + R key in red

 STEP 1: Press Windows + R key to open 'Run' dialog.

 Red arrow pointing where to type or copy and paste netplwiz

-STEP 4: Type or copy and paste control appwiz.cpl into 'Run' dialog and click on 'OK' to continue.
+STEP 2: Type or copy and paste netplwiz into 'Run' and click on 'OK' to continue.